mujahidniaz/llama-3.1-copilot/README.md

 - `CHROMA_HOST`: ChromaDB host (default: chromadb)
 - `CHROMA_PORT`: ChromaDB port (default: 8000)

-### Adding Documents
+### Adding and Updating Documents

-Place your documents in the `./data` directory.
-The system will process and index these documents for use in responses.
+You can now upload or update documents directly through the web interface using the **Knowledge Base** section.
+This will automatically process and index the documents for use in responses.
+Alternatively, you can place your documents in the `./data` directory, and the system will process them similarly.